Visual Guide: How to Use a Dry Herb Vape Pen

 Store in a Smell Proof Vaporizer Case

 You likely paid a pretty penny for your vaporizer and consider it an investment – treat it like one!
-Just because it’s portable, doesn’t mean it’s unbreakable – we highly recommend using a smell proof vape case to keep your pen protected and discreet.
+Just because it’s portable, doesn’t mean it’s unbreakable – I highly recommend using a smell proof vape case to keep your pen protected and discreet.
 The Safety Case has the ability to carry all the other vaporizing essential needed to pack your vaporizer on the go!

 Bonus: Clearing the Chamber

 Clearing your chamber after each use is just as important as packing it!
-Because the leftover loose-leaf material is often sticky from heat exposure, we suggest using a Tool to clear it out fully – it’s especially helpful for those stubborn bits.
+Because the leftover loose-leaf material is often sticky from heat exposure, I suggest using a Tool to clear it out fully – it’s especially helpful for those stubborn bits.
 If you fail to clear your chamber adequately, you will restrict airflow and impair the performance of your vaporizer over time.

 Which Vaporizer is Best?

 The answer to this question will depend on several factors; size, price point, heat up time, intended use, charge time, temperature control, chamber size, warranty, etc. The important thing is to purchase based on the factors that are most important to you – after all you’ll be the one using it!
 Keep in mind that desktop vaporizers are considered to be in a different class than portable vaporizers – comparing between these two classes is apple and oranges.
 There are also lots of reviews and comparisons online if you can’t decide between 2 or 3 models.
-If you need further help selecting or want to ask a specific question, feel free to shoot us an email.